close

 Functionality with depth and flexibility

-"The network uses FABO as a platform for dialogue and knowledge sharing.
-The platform is used for communication with partners and for disseminating information and learning content across the board," says Christoffer Bengt Meier.
+”In the network, FABO is used as a platform for dialogue and knowledge sharing.
+The platform is used for communication with partners and for dissemination of information and learning content across,” says Christoffer Bengt Meier.

 When quality and trust go hand in hand

-“The technical collaboration with KOLLAB on the upgrade to Fabo 4.4 has been exemplary.
-Every detail was handled with great precision, and the goal was always to ensure a stable and smooth implementation.
-It is a pleasure to work with someone who is so committed to quality,” says Tanya Tierney, Technology Lead at Learning Lab.
+The technical cooperation with KOLLAB regarding the upgrade to Fabo 4.4 has been exemplary.
+All details were handled with great precision and the aim was to constantly ensure a stable and problem-free implementation.
+It's a pleasure to collaborate with someone who cares so much about quality,” says Tanya Tierney, Technology Lead at Learning Lab.

-A model others can look up to
+A model that others can reflect themselves in